whoismanoj/Team6-Song_Recommedation_Project/README.md

    - Computes the song recommendations by converting song data into array object & computing the similarity between songs with cosine similarity

 2. Constraints faced in the project:
-   - Some songs are not available in the dataset even though it is a song that is available in reality
    - Due to long computational time, we had to could only use at roughly 1/4 of the total dataset for recommendation
    - Unable to find a suitably big dataset that contains the user data as well as the audio features of the songs for analysis.